mourisl/centrifuger/README.md

 1. Clone the [GitHub repo](https://github.com/mourisl/centrifuger), e.g. with `git clone https://github.com/mourisl/centrifuger.git`
 2. Run `make` in the repo directory

 You will find the executable files in the downloaded directory.
-If you want to run Centrifuger without specifying the directory, you can either add the directory of Centrifuger to the environment variable PATH or create a soft link ("ln -s") of the file "centrifuger-class" to a directory in PATH.
+If you want to run Centrifuger without specifying the directory, you can either add the directory of Centrifuger to the environment variable PATH or create a soft link ("ln -s") of the file "centrifuger" to a directory in PATH.

 Centrifuger depends on [pthreads](http://en.wikipedia.org/wiki/POSIX_Threads).